mahpat16/rtd-api-doc/docs/source/timeseries.rst

 Summary
 -------

-We saw the process of retraining your custom timeseries forecasting models to find the retrained models in the *Retrainn* tab to going to the model card of the retrained models where you find all the information to use those retrained models in your application.
+We saw the process of training your custom timeseries forecasting models to find the trained models in the *Trainn* tab to going to the model card of the trained models where you find all the information to use those trained models in your application.
 You can also search for your models in the Model Explorer.